Don't overlook these!

 An employer cannot make contributions on the condition that any part of them must be kept in the employee's SEP-IRA account.

-You do not have to make contributions to a SEP-IRA every year.
+You don't have to make contributions to a SEP-IRA every year.
 This is a handy feature to have in a year when cash is short, especially if you have employees participating in the plan.

 Highly compensated employees: